Distributions and Euler systems for the general linear group: The category and some Grothendieck topologies

 \subsection{The dual functors $\bD$ and $\bD_0$}

 We introduce two dual functors $\bD$ and $\bD_0$.
-The first functor $\bD$ is an anti auto-equivalence of the category $\cCo{d}$, which is induced by a variant of the theory of duality over artinian local rings.
-The second functor $\bD_0$ is an anti auto-equivalence of the category $\cC_0^d$, which is given by taking the $\cO_X$-linear duals of locally free $\cO_X$-modules.
+The first functor $\bD$ is an anti-auto-equivalence of the category $\cCo{d}$, which is induced by a variant of the theory of duality over artinian local rings.
+The second functor $\bD_0$ is an anti-auto-equivalence of the category $\cC_0^d$, which is given by taking the $\cO_X$-linear duals of locally free $\cO_X$-modules.

 We set $D = \cK_X/\cO_X$.
 For an $\cO_X$-module $N$ of finite length we set $\bD(N) = \cHom_{\cO_X}(N,D)$.
-For a homomorphism $f:N \to N'$ of $\cO_X$-modules of finite length, we let $\bD(f): \bD(N') \to \bD(N)$ denote the homomorphism of $\cO_X$-modules given by the composite with $f$.
+For a homomorphism $f\colon N \to N'$ of $\cO_X$-modules of finite length, we let $\bD(f)\colon \bD(N') \to \bD(N)$ denote the homomorphism of $\cO_X$-modules given by the composite with $f$.
 It follows from the theory of duality over artinian local rings that $\bD(N)$ is an $\cO_X$-module of finite length and the natural homomorphism $N \to \bD(\bD(N))$ is an isomorphism.
 Moreover, if the homomorphism $f$ is injective (\resp surjective), then the homomorphism $\bD(f)$ is surjective (\resp injective).
 We can also check that for each $\cO_X$-module $N$ of finite length, the $\cO_X$-module $\bD(N)$ is (non-canonically) isomorphic to $N$.
 In particular if $N$ is an object in $\cCo{d}$, then $\bD(N)$ is also an object in $\cCo{d}$.

 Let $N$ and $N'$ be two objects of $\cCo{d}$ and let $f$ be a morphism from $N$ to $N'$ in $\cCo{d}$.
 Let us choose a diagram